Research Degrees at the School of Health Sciences PhD / MPhil

-The way that you apply may vary depending on the length of your course at City, there are different rules for:
+The way that you apply may vary depending on the length of your course.
+There are different rules for:

-- Students on courses of more than 6 months
+- Students on courses of more than six months

-- Students on courses of less than 6 months
+- Students on courses of less than six months

-- Students on a pre-sessional English Language course
+- Students on a pre-sessional English language course.